seamusdemora/PiFormulae/MoveRTCfromI2C1-to-I2C0.md

 If you need/want to use an I2C *channel* other than `i2c1` (the default for `dtoverlay=i2c-rtc`), this is possible using the configuration steps shown below.
 One reason for doing so is that the clock signal for `i2c1` (`SCL1)`) uses GPIO 3 (physical pin 5); GPIO 3 is apparently **unique** in that it is required for the [*"single-button-run-stop"* feature](https://github.com/seamusdemora/PiFormulae/blob/master/docs/gpio-shutdown_20210620.md).
 In this recipe, we'll move the RTC **from** I2C bus channel `i2c1` **to** channel`i2c0`.

 There are warnings re use of `i2c0`.
-In some cases, those who should know better have created [some confusion](https://www.raspberrypi.org/forums/viewtopic.php?f=44&t=138897#p922764) with false claims.
-But unless you use a *HAT with EEPROM*, the *Pi Camera*, or the *"Official" 7" Pi display*,  you shouldn't encounter any issues using `i2c0` with the RTC.
+In some cases, things change over time, which create [some confusion](https://www.raspberrypi.org/forums/viewtopic.php?f=44&t=138897#p922764).
+But today - unless you use a *HAT with EEPROM*, the *Pi Camera*, or the *"Official" 7" Pi display - you shouldn't encounter any issues using `i2c0` with the RTC.
 In fact, the current `dtoverlay=i2c-rtc`  supports the use of `i2c0 ` via a *parameter* option.
 See `/boot/overlays/README` for details.

 All of that said, we'll proceed as follows: